mrismanaziz/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## How many bones are in the human hand?
+A handful of them.